Kelvin's Procedure on

 Send a Message to Kelvin

-We'll deliver your message to Kelvin at his hospital bed.
+We'll deliver your message to Kelvin as soon as we see him.